Temperatures in China

-During the summer months, most regions – excluding the high plateaus and mountains – remain above 65°F. Precipitation patterns are fairly regular, showing larger distribution in the southeastern section (31.5 inches annually) and decreasing across the country to the northwest (7.9 inches annually).
+During the summer months, most regions – excluding the high plateaus and mountains – remain above 65°F (18.3℃).
+Precipitation patterns are fairly regular, showing a larger distribution in the southeastern section (31.5 inches annually) and decreasing across the country to the northwest (7.9 inches annually).
 The rainy season occurs predominantly from May to September and rich rainfall may cause flooding during these months.
 Droughts contribute to dry air in winter.
 During summer (April-May) the southeast and southwest monsoons reach the Chinese mainland and are the main cause of rainfall.

 When to Go

-Based on the weather, the best time to take a China trip is May-June and September-October, but you could run into crowds and delays during these periods.
+Based on the weather, the best time to take a China trip is between May and June and September and October, but you could run into crowds and delays during these periods.
 You may want to avoid China travel in July because it brings high heat, humidity, and a large amount of rainfall.
 A visit to Beijing

 While Tibet is at a high altitude and has four defined seasons, the temperature and climate variations throughout the year are not as extreme as most would suspect.
 The landscape is a high altitude plateau set amidst steep mountains, and rainfall is concentrated in the mountains.
 This creates a dry tundra climate in the plateaus and valleys.
-The area experiences frost 6 months out of the year, and lakes will ice over in the winter months.
+The area experiences frost six months out of the year, and lakes will ice over in the winter months.

 May and September are some of the driest months, making them a great option for those looking to do hiking or tent camping.

 The winter months, November through March, have colder temperatures.
 This is a fantastic time to visit if you are interested in culture, as many locals are making pilgrimages and can be observed practicing their devout faith.
-Also, fewer tourist crowds during these months gives travelers a more authentic experience.
+Also, fewer tourist crowds during these months give travelers a more authentic experience.

 each year due to government restrictions in the area.
-This is definitely something to keep in mind when considering your travel time.
-Our Trip Planners will be a great resource as you get into the planning process.
+This is definitely something to keep in mind when considering your travel plans.
+Our Trip Planners at Adventure Life